QBDev0ps/DevOps-Cloud-projects/Project9.md

 **2.** We install the latest version of the remi-release dependency that is compatible with Red Hat Enterprise Linux 9.

+remi-release RPM repository is a free and stable YUM repository mainly for the PHP stack.
+It contains packages for the latest versions of PHP.

 We decide to go with option **2** by executing the following command:

 **`$ sudo yum install yum-utils http://rpms.remirepo.net/enterprise/remi-release-9.rpm`**